Managing flood risk

 Reducing flood risk is a key commitment in the programme for government and it will become even more crucial as climate change is expected to increase the frequency and severity of flooding across Scotland.

-Through the Flood Risk Management (Scotland) Act 2009 we introduced a more sustainable and modern approach to flood risk management that is better suited to current needs and can accomodate the impacts of climate change.
+Through the Flood Risk Management (Scotland) Act 2009 we introduced a more sustainable and modern approach to flood risk management that is better suited to current needs and can accommodate the impacts of climate change.

 Reducing flood risk

 We are reducing flood risk in Scotland by:

 - supporting the Scottish Environment Protection Agency (SEPA), local authorities, Scottish Water and the public to fulfil their flood risk management responsibilities

 - working with partners to deliver the 2009 Act and the flood risk management strategies